awsdocs/amazon-sagemaker-developer-guide/doc_source/a2i-worker-template-console.md

 ## Create a Worker Task Template<a name="a2i-create-worker-template-console"></a>

-You can create a worker task template using the Amazon SageMaker console and using the Amazon SageMaker API operation [ `CreateHumanTaskUi`](https://docs.aws.amazon.com/sagemaker/latest/APIReference/API_CreateHumanTaskUi.html)\.
+You can create a worker task template using the SageMaker console and using the SageMaker API operation [ `CreateHumanTaskUi`](https://docs.aws.amazon.com/sagemaker/latest/APIReference/API_CreateHumanTaskUi.html)\.

 **Create a worker task template \(console\)**